 You will have up to three types of system component packages; Figure 1 shows the contents of each package in the area marked by a dashed line.
-Check your packages to be sure you have the parts shown here (if not, call the appropriate support telephone number as instructed on the inside front cover).
+Check your packages to be sure you have the parts shown here (if not, call for support as instructed on the inside front cover).